 Material and quality

-This is a pretty tough bike bag.
+In undertaking this BikND Helium Review, I found out that this is a pretty tough bike bag.

 The internal material is mainly comprised of surfboard bag foil which is super tough and means you can wipe grease out easily.
 The external appears to be ripstop material.